What are journal articles?

 Each journal issue contains a collection of articles, which are short pieces of academic writing.
 Articles are written by academics from universities and other research institutions and they provide information about current research and teaching.

 If you want to do a quick and simple search for journal articles, use Article Search or an ejournal package such as the Royal Society of Chemistry journals and archive, the American Chemical Society journals, or ScienceDirect Journals.
 They will usually allow you to access the articles online immediately.

 If you want to do a comprehensive search of the research literature, you should use one or more of the key databases (on then next tab) instead.
 The databases cover many more articles and offer better search features.

-The following e-journal packages all give access to research papers on chemistry and chemical engineering:
+The following e-journal packages are all useful for finding and accessing articles and papers on chemistry and chemical engineering:

 To find a specific e-journal, please check the Library's e-journals A-Z list:

 If you can't access an article online, this could be because the university doesn't subscribe to the journal in which it was published.
 In that case, check if the library holds the journal in printed (i.e. hardcopy) format.
 This is often the case for older journals.

 Search for the journal title (not the article title) on the library catalogue.
 If the library holds the journal in printed format, the catalogue will show you its location and the shelfmark.
 If you are not sure where to find the journal, please ask for help at one of the Enquiry Desks.

 Printed journals are shelved on mobile shelving.
 The video below shows how you can operate the mobile shelves.
 If you would like help with this, please ask at one of the Enquiry Desks: